 Accepted applicants to the festival will receive professional performances of their chamber or orchestral works by internationally renowned contemporary Brazilian performers.

-Additionally, composers will receive professional studio recordings of their chamber pieces as well as critique and master classes with our visiting guest honorariums.
+Additionally, composers will receive professional recordings (studio, live, or both) of their chamber pieces as well as critique and master classes with our visiting guest honorariums.

 Composers will be provided housing throughout the duration of the festival along with exclusive tours of the City of São Paulo.